Motivation

 - Write a script that prints all letters from the alphabet (upper case) with their respective position in the alphabet e.g. 1: a, 2: b

-- Write a function is_even(num) which returns true if value is even
+- Write your first unit test for a function is_even(num) which returns true if value is even

 - Write a function which returns a list of prime numbers below a given number by using the Sieve of Eratosthenes